balena-io/balena-sdk/README.md

 - `TEST_MEMBER_EMAIL`: The email of the account for the membership tests.
 - `TEST_MEMBER_PASSWORD`: The password of the account for the membership tests.
 - `TEST_MEMBER_USERNAME`: The username of the account for the membership tests.
+This user should be added to the `TEST_USERNAME` user's initial organization.

 You also have to provide the following environment variables from an account that doesn't yet exist: